Climbing Classes

 Logistics:

-All climbing equipment required for the class is included in the class cost and transportation from UW to the climbing site.
+Course includes 2 sessions.
+All transportation from UW to the climbing site and climbing equipment required for the class is included in the cost of the class.
 However, students are encouraged to bring their own climbing gear if possible (shoes, harness, helmet).
-If the outdoor portion requires overnight camping, any equipment needed can be rented from the UWild Adventures Gear Garage.
-Car camping kitchen equipment would be provided; however, students must provide their own food for the outdoor portion of this class.
-In the event of inclement weather, the scheduled outside portion of this class may be canceled, and students will receive a partial refund.
+Students must provide their own food and snacks for the outdoor portion of this class.
+In the event the scheduled outside portion of this class is cancelled due to inclement weather or other conditions outside our control, students will receive a partial refund or a scheduled indoor session to practice the same skills.

 Prerequisites: